Priyanshusah2511/Student-Management-System/README.md

 ## 📃 License

-This project is licensed under the MIT License - feel free to use and modify.
+This project is licensed under the MIT License